Why iTrace?

 It’s the best way to educate your patients about their treatment options and communicate the value of a premium cataract procedure.

-The iTrace also includes a Toric Planner, which uses unique wavefront Ks, optical alignment angles and printable pictures to help you achieve ideal lens placement during surgery.
+The iTrace includes a Toric Planner, which uses precise wavefront Ks, optical alignment angles, and printable pictures to help you achieve ideal lens placement during surgery.
 Likewise, the Toric Check provides post-operative guidance on toric axis location without the need for dilation.
 Because of its proprietary technology, the iTrace is the only device that can accurately scan a post-operative patient’s vision.

 It’s the best way to ensure precision during surgery and to achieve patient satisfaction after lens replacement.